dartmouth-cs52-22S/platform-client-zhoucaiNi/README.md

 Had some difficulty with fetchPosts at first but trying to get it working helped me understand Redux a lot better.
 ## Extra Credit
 - style: windows98 style
+- the form and the main posts components are draggable
+- images for the navlinks

 ## Screenshots